-Typically 120 credits will be comprised of four 30 credit modules.
+A student registered in a full-time attendance mode will take 120 credits per year.
 The exact number may differ if the programme is comprised of 15, 45 or 60 credits modules.
-After completing the Foundation Year, an honours degree student will complete modules totalling 120 credits at level 4, 120 credits at level 5, and 120 credits at level 6.
+After completing the Foundation Year, an honours degree student will complete modules totalling 120 credits at level 4, modules totalling 120 credits at level 5 and modules totalling 120 credits at level 6.

-The following are the core requirements for Extended Degree Programme in Bioscience.
+The following are the core requirements for Extended Degree Programme in Health Science.
 All modules in the Foundation year are level 3 and 30 credits.